Karl Korsch: Influence

-Korsch is an often neglected figure within twentieth century political theory.
+Korsch is an oft-neglected figure within twentieth century political theory.
 While his critique was not accepted into the official Marxist–Leninist doctrine of the Third International, it remained influential amongst communist dissenters and academics for several decades.
 Within those currents, particularly in Germany, Britain, Hungary and Italy, his influence varies from group to group, but became more significant with the brief revival of revolutionary politics in the late 1960s and early 1970s.
 Korsch taught and befriended Bertolt Brecht, the Marxian playwright, who said he picked Korsch to instruct him in Marxism due to his independence from the Communist Party.
+It was through Brecht, moreover, that Korsch made the acquaintance of Walter Benjamin, who had also been active in the Freie Studenten and who had attended the Wickersdorf Free School Community, where Korsch's wife, Hedda Gagliardi, had been a teacher.
+Korsch's book, Karl Marx, which Benjamin read in manuscript form, is cited extensively in the convolute devoted to Marx in the Arcades Project.
+According to Howard Eiland and Michael W. Jennings, the text was “one of Benjamin’s main sources [on]… Marxism,” introduced him “to an advanced understanding of Marxism.

-He also instructed Felix Weil, the founder of the Institute for Social Research, from which the highly influential Frankfurt School was to emerge.
+Korsch also instructed Felix Weil, the founder of the Institute for Social Research, from which the highly influential Frankfurt School was to emerge.
 He also influenced the German Marxist historian Arthur Rosenberg.
 Indirect disciples include Franz Jakubowski and Nildo Viana.
 Sidney Hook attended Korsch lectures in Berlin in 1928.